The One-Day Anti-Anxiety Diet This Doctor Prescribes To His Patients

 I get patients like Thom more often these days.
-They’re overworked, underslept, sometimes feeling spiritually empty, and oftentimes wanting to discuss tapering off pharmaceutical drugs (like Xanax or Prozac) their conventional doctors prescribed, preferring a more holistic, natural regimen to alleviate depression or anxiety (of course, never go off prescription medicine without a doctor's guidance).
+They’re overworked, underslept, sometimes feeling spiritually empty, and oftentimes wanting to discuss tapering off pharmaceutical drugs (like Xanax or Prozac) their conventional doctors prescribed, seaking a more holistic, natural regimen to alleviate depression or anxiety (of course, never go off prescription medicine without a doctor's guidance).

 As a medical doctor who specializes in gut health, I regularly see how the gut microbiome affects these and other mental conditions.
 Among its roles, optimized gut health improves depression by reducing inflammation and boosting hormones like serotonin.
 About 95 percent of this feel-good neurotransmitter, in fact, gets manufactured by your gut.

 Newer studies1 show your microbiome can also influence other emotions like anxiety, which I see far more often among patients like Thom these days.